Registration priority policy

 College Transfer Year (CTY) students from the College of the North Atlantic (CNA)

-These students register with the same priority as those in category three, however, in determining the registration GPA, the grades in the courses completed in the College Transfer Year are included.
+CTY students register with the same priority as those in the current and returning students category, however, in determining the registration GPA, the grades in the courses completed in the CTY are included.
 The assignment of points to a grade is done by applying Memorial's grade point scale.
 In accordance with Memorial's policy on transfer of credit, grades are not assigned for the transferred courses, but are included for calculation of registration GPA only.

 Other transfer students

-For their first and contiguous second semester at Memorial, these students will be permitted to register at the mid-point of the time for the two registration groups as defined in category three (i.e. either in the group with 90+ credit hours or in the group with fewer than 90 credit hours).
+First and contiguous second semester transfer students will be permitted to register at the mid-point of the time for the two registration groups as defined in the current and returning students category (i.e. either in the group with 90 or more credit hours or in the group with fewer than 90 credit hours).

-Transfer students with a degree from another institution or with 90+ credit hours of transfer credit are included in the 90+ credit-hour group and all others are included with the fewer than 90 credit-hour group.
-Beyond the second contiguous semester the priority for these students will be determined by registration GPA, as defined for category 3.
+Transfer students with a degree from another institution or with 90 or more credit hours of transfer credit are included in the 90 or more credit-hour group and all others are included with the fewer than 90 credit hour group.
+Beyond the second contiguous semester the priority for these students will be determined by registration GPA, as defined for the current and returning students category.

 * In determining total earned credit hours and the registration GPA, the following will be included: